 William chuckled.
 “You never told me Aja attacked Nero.
 I’ve seen you two fight.
 How is he even still alive?”

 “Because Dr. Cyberstein was clever enough to heed my warnings without making it seem like he was heeding anything.
 He fixed me first and when I woke up I told the man exactly what Aja would be like when she woke up.
 He barely managed to escape the cage he’d locked her inside of when Aja woke mad.
 Then she nearly came through the bars after him.
 Then she used our stealth skills to unlock the digital lock on the cage which shocked Nero way more than her putting his skinny scientist ass on the floor when she busted out.”

 Will shook his head.
 “None of that surprises me.
 Dr. Bastion keeps himself in shape but he’s no match for a cyborg of any sort.”

 Meara nodded.
 “True, but don’t underestimate how well the man’s mind works.
 That was Aja’s mistake.
-I wasn’t about to help her though I could have done so.
+I wasn’t about to help her, though I could have done so.
 When he got back up on his feet, Nero took Aja down with some sort of stun weapon he was carrying in his pocket.
 He warned her about it before he used it on her, but Aja was still pissed about Lucy incapacitating us to take his little threat seriously.
-I have to say though that the man’s face was a reflection of pure agony when he had to carry an unconscious Aja back to her cage.
+I have to say the man’s face was a reflection of pure agony when he had to carry an unconscious Aja back to her cage.
 I knew then they’d be perfect for each other.
 He wasn’t afraid of what she was or of her fiery side.
-Plus they have that whole religion thing in common.”
+Plus, they have that whole religion thing in common.”